 The story is very simple, it's about a girl going to an all girls' school who ends up joining a sorority, a group for only the elite girls in the school (some girly crap, I don't know)...
 And that's pretty much all there is to it.
 How interesting could that be?

-Despite the simple slice of life set up, there's a lot of conflict in this series and it deals with a lot of heavy subjects, everything from drug abuse to suicide, to misandry.
+simple slice of life set up, there's a lot of conflict in this series and it deals with a lot of heavy subjects, everything from drug abuse to suicide, to misandry.
 The story is told through the narration of the main character through her letters to her pen pal "Oniisama" who she so admires.

 The story is structured in a way that make some interesting chains of events that transpire when one dispute leads to another or one decision a character makes would lead to a dispute with another and so on.
 It does rely partially on circumstance and convenience, but it's nothing to throw a fit about (I just tend to over think things).
 It's generally paced in a slow manner, but does fill the episode count fairly well and it ends in a satisfying way.
 It might be a little hard to get in to though, because of how dead serious it is.

 A few significant aspects in the story seem to parallel the French Revolution in a way.
 You have the sorority that seem to parallel the royalty and a few characters that are against its very existence paralleling the rebels.
 One character is even named after a French rebel and other characters acknowledge it directly.
 If you pay attention you'll notice that the conflict between the characters almost always revolves around the sorority, whether directly or indirectly.
 This is no surprise since Rose of Versailles was an anime that centered on the French revolution.
 So I'm pretty that was the author's intention.

 The main character is a bit of a Mary Sue.
 She does nothing wrong, always has the best of intentions and yet somehow she's always able to be in the wrong place at the wrong time and many girls in her school end up either hating her or taking advantage of her for seemingly petty reasons.